digitalaidseattle/seattle-humane-app/README.md

 1. Open local instance in browser: <http://localhost:3000>.

+1. Use `Ctrl+C` to stop the server when you are done.

 #### Run Supabase

 1. Open a *[local terminal window](https://stackoverflow.com/questions/59815283/open-local-terminal-in-vscode-when-running-in-ssh-mode?rq=1)* from the seattle-humane-app folder.

 1. Run `supabase start`.
 If Supabase is already running, you can stop it by running `supabase stop` first.

+1. Run `supabase stop` when you are done.

 ## Testing